deciduously/music/post.md

 The cyan key is Middle C, and A440 is highlighted in yellow.
 The octaves on an 88-key piano are numbered as shown, so often A440 is simply denoted "A4" especially when dealing with a keyboard specifically.
 You may own a tuner that marks 440Hz/A4 specifically if you're a musician.
 This pitch is used for calibrating musical instruments and tuning a group, as well as a baseline constant for calculating frequencies.

-Note how each octave starts at C, not A, so A4 is actually higher in pitch than C4 - octaves are "C-indexed".
+Note how each octave starts at C, not A, so A4 is actually higher in pitch than C4.
+Octaves are "C-indexed" and base 8: `C D E F G A B C`.

 ##### Scales